Zwift's virtual world (left) vs. TrainerRoad's workout interface (right).

 - Gamification elements can improve motivation

 - TrainerRoad offers better tools for structured workouts and training programs

 - Computer and internet limitations can detract from the experience

 - No voice chat

-Bottom line: Zwift is best for riders who want to replicate the outdoor riding experience.
-It’s great for those who need extra stimulation and motivation from Zwift’s game elements and interaction with other riders.
+Bottom line: Zwift is best for riders who want to replicate the outdoor and group riding experience.
+It’s great for those who need extra stimulation and motivation from Zwift’s game elements and social interaction with other riders.

 TrainerRoad offers a huge selection of workouts to target specific training goals.

 TrainerRoad is a smart trainer app and an online training tool that provides structured cycling workouts and training plans.
 Instead of a big social or racing component, it is more focused on improving fitness and maximizing performance.